albertodall/InstaLike/README.md

 | Security | [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=albertodall_InstaLike&metric=security_rating)](https://sonarcloud.io/dashboard?id=albertodall_InstaLike) |

 ## Once upon a time...
-This project was born, more or less, two years ago.
+This project was born, more or less, in April 2016.
 I was teaching a C# Course in a High School, and I needed a "cool" project to sum up all the concepts I explained throughout the course.
 Since (lucky or not) a Social Network is "cool by default", I decided to create a simple [Instagram](https://www.instagram.com) clone.
 The guys attending the course appreciated the idea a lot, so I did my best to create a working web project that was also simple but with a significant set of features.